-The Tier 2 materials below will help you plan and conduct your outreach in culturally sensitive and appropriate ways.
+The materials in Tier 1 introduced and discussed the cultural and historical background that has impacted Native communities.
+Equipped with that awareness, the Tier 2 materials below will help you plan and conduct your outreach in culturally sensitive and appropriate ways.
 The materials address questions such as:

-- How will our awareness of tribal sovereignty impact how we conduct outreach to Native communities?
+- How will our awareness of tribal sovereignty impact how we conduct outreach to American Indian and Alaska Native communities?

 - What are our initial steps?
 What cultural awareness tips will help us?
-How do we introduce our Parent Center to a tribal community?
+How do we introduce our Parent Center to various Native American communities?

 - What opportunities for connecting with Native families exist?
 How and where might we connect with Native youth?
 Are there any points of contact that would be particularly useful in schools?

 Several key cultural reference materials that were introduced in Tier 1 are repeated here in Tier 2 for those readers who began their research in Tiers 2, 3, or 4, and may have missed them.